bradens/sdk/README.md

-# Defined SDK
+# Codex SDK

-This package exists to help you develop on top of the Defined API (https://docs.defined.fi).
+This package exists to help you develop on top of the Codex API (https://docs.codex.io).

 It provides the public schema SDL for you to use.
 You can use graphql-codegen to generate types and queries for example.

+_You will see references to our previous company name, Defined, while we make the switch to Codex._

 ## Installation